amontalenti/home/README.rst

 my laptop built-in plus a portable ASUS ZenScreen MB16AC.

-My most ergonomic setup is at my office desk, with 2x 4K monitors, namely two Dell U2723QE's.
+My most ergonomic setup is at my office desk, with 2x 4K monitors, namely two `Dell U2723QE`_'s.
 When at my office desk, I run 1 in landscape mode and 1 in portrait mode.
 I dock the landscape monitor via a `Caldigit TS4`_ and the portrait monitor via a direct HDMI connection.